ithllc/ARGOS_Proof_of_Concept/docs/deployment_guide.md

 ### 2.2. `cloudbuild.yaml`

-A `cloudbuild.yaml` file was created in the `ARGOS_POS` directory to automate the build and deployment process on Google Cloud.
+A `cloudbuild.yaml` file was created in the `ARGOS_Proof_of_Concept` directory to automate the build and deployment process on Google Cloud.

 ```yaml
 steps: